Institution

 Supporting Our People

 Our Make-A-Difference (MAD) programme has been an integral part of our life in Temasek since 2008.
 MAD promotes a culture of personal ownership and responsibility.
-Individual and company-wide MAD targets go beyond financial and performance targets to cover self-development, institution, community, and sustainability goals, and to foster lifelong skills and healthy habits.
+Individual and company-wide MAD targets extend beyond financial targets to cover self-development, institution, community, and sustainability goals.

-We offer a broad range of parental and family planning benefits.
-These include maternity leave of at least 26 weeks, paternity and adoption leave of at least 20 weeks, as well as fertility and family planning subsidies.
-Additionally, we increased our flexible leave provisions to allow staff to take time off for purposes meaningful to them, be it for childcare, eldercare, or for their own well-being.
-We also introduced rejuvenation leave for staff to take time off and recharge at specific career milestones.
+We offer a broad range of parental and family planning benefits, such as maternity leave of at least 26 weeks, paternity and adoption leave of at least 20 weeks, as well as fertility and family planning subsidies.
+Our flexible leave provisions allow staff to take time off for childcare, eldercare, or for their own well-being.
+Additionally, rejuvenation leave is offered to help staff recharge at specific career milestones.
+We also encourage our staff to support and contribute to the community through volunteer leave provisions.

-Our hybrid and flexible work arrangements also help our staff manage their professional and personal obligations.
+Our hybrid work model and flexible work arrangement options empower our staff to balance their professional and personal responsibilities effectively.

 Growing Our Talent